praveenande84/Target-Interview/03 Theory/01 Client/04 Javascript/Javascript.md

 `window === this`

 ##### this
 In JavaScript, __this__ keyword always refers to an object.

-* Function Declaration creates its own Execution Context.
+* Function Declaration creates its own Execution Context So Function Declaration creates its own `this` object.
   `Function Declaration : Where the function called.`

 * Arrow Functions can't create its own Execution context, but it takes from Lexical environment.
 So Arrow Function, They inherit the __this__ object from their surrounding context.
   `Arrow Function : Where the Function Declared.`